jmtorrente/sleek/_posts/2019-09-24-Brownie-Project.md

 ## SECOND APPROACH
 <p align="justify">
     the second approach is a bit less optimistic and in some way reachable.
-If the first approach does not work (and anyway), we will try to couple an old camera shutter (central shutter) to a Brownie-kind body.
+If the first approach does not work (and anyway), we will try to couple an old camera shutter (leaf shutter) to a Brownie-kind body.
 This seems easy and straightforward, nevertheless it's got some difficulties which will be worked out later in this or coming posts.
     <br/><br/>
     I guess that if I detached the current lens of the Kodak Brownie, and attached on its place my old Wollensak central shutter, I could better test if it actually works or creates some vignetting on the negative.
 Puting both cameras side by side I can say that it should be fine.
     <br/><br/>